How to Measure a Dog: Finding the Perfect Fit

 It’s frustrating to waste time and money only to discover that the sizing guidelines that you were given weren’t totally accurate.

-Many dog clothing brands provide a vague range of measurements, and one of the most notoriously unhelpful ways that dog clothing brands size their garments is by providing a weight.
-Unfortunately, weight is one of the least helpful measurements to use when sizing dog apparel.
+Many dog clothing brands provide a vague range of measurements, and one of the most notoriously unhelpful ways that dog apparel brands size their garments is by providing a weight.

 In short, you want to begin at the base of the neck, using a tape measure to get chest girth, neck girth, the size of its shoulder blades, and more--especially if you are measuring your dog for harnesses.